A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Introduction

 with

 where the norm in the last term is the norm with respect to the K\"ahler metric $i\ddbar_X\phi$.
 Thus equation 1.1 is then equivalent to $c(\phi)=0$.

 The case when $\Omega=\{t; 0<\Re t<1\}$ is a strip is of particular interest.
-If the boundary data are also independent of $\Im t$ the solution to 1.1 has a similar invariance property.
+If the boundary data are independent of $\Im t$ then so is the solution to 1.1.
 A famous observation of Semmes, \cite{Semmes} and Donaldson, \cite{Donaldson} is that the equation $c(\phi)=0$ then is the equation for a geodesic in the space of K\"ahler potentials.
 Chen's theorem then {\it almost} implies that any two points in the space of K\"ahler potentials can be joined by a geodesic, the proviso being that we might not be able to keep smoothness or strict positivity along all of the curve.
 This problem causes some difficulties in applications, one of which we will address in this paper.

-The next theorem is a direct consequence of the results in \cite{2Berndtsson}. \begin{thm}Assume that $-K_X\geq 0$ and let let $\phi_t$ be a curve of (possibly singular) metrics on $-K_X$ such that
+The next theorem is a direct consequence of the results in \cite{1Berndtsson}, \cite{3Berndtsson}. \begin{thm}Assume that $-K_X\geq 0$ in the sense that it has a smooth metric of semipositive curvature.
+Let let $\phi_t$ be a curve of (possibly singular) metrics on $-K_X$ such that

 in the sense of currents.
 Then

 is subharmonic in $\Omega$.
 In particular, if $\phi_t$ does not depend on the imaginary part of $t$, $\F$ is convex. \end{thm}

 Here we interpret the integral over $X$ in the following way.
 For any choice of local coordinates $z^j$ in some covering of $X$ by coordinate neighbourhoods $U_j$, the metric $\phi_t$ is represented by a local function $\phi_t^j$.
 The volume form